robinxpk/Asymmetric_Copula/README.md

 [Asymmetric copula in multivariate flood frequency analysis](https://doi.org/10.1016/j.advwatres.2005.09.005)

 ## TODOs
+- VineCopula also fits rotated and survival copulas.
+What is that?
+- put functions from load data into functions
 - Summary on tail dependence
 - Relevancy of asymmetry in my copula (i.e. non-symmetric BIVARAITE copula)?
 - Simulate data according to Li's paper on copula